awsdocs/aws-parallelcluster-user-guide/doc_source/install.md

 ```
 $ pcluster version
-2.4.1
+2.5.1
 ```

 AWS ParallelCluster is updated regularly\.
 To update to the latest version of AWS ParallelCluster, run the installation command again\.
-For details about the latest version of AWS ParallelCluster, see the [ AWS ParallelCluster release notes](https://github.com/aws/aws-parallelcluster/blob/release/CHANGELOG.rst)\.
+For details about the latest version of AWS ParallelCluster, see the [AWS ParallelCluster release notes](https://github.com/aws/aws-parallelcluster/blob/v2.5.1/CHANGELOG.rst)\.

 ```
 $ pip3 install aws-parallelcluster --upgrade --user